syriebag/ART356_IxD/journal/doet-ch1.md

-# Design of Everyday Things - Chapter 1
+# Design of Everyday Things
+## Chapter 1: The Psychopathology of Everyday Things

 ### 1. Complexity of buttons
 > "With complex devices, discoverability and understanding require the aid of